percula/planter_blog/content/posts/apartment-friendly-gardening.md

 **Scallions:** Scallion seeds can be planted 0.5 in. deep and 4-6 in. apart in a container.
 Like hot peppers they can be started in a separate tray and then transplanted.
 Covering the seeds before they germinate is a good step to keep ideal humidity levels.
 Additionally, you can reuse the bottom 3 in. of a previous scallion and place it in a cup of water on your windowsill to regrow.
 If you grow the scallions in a pot keep the soil moist and allow for 6-8 hours of sunlight per day \[8\].

 **Potatoes:** Potatoes can be started from your old potatoes that have sprouted from their eyes.
-Cut a chunk of the potato that is about 2 in. and allow to heal for a couple of days, before planting in a 2.5 gallon container.
+Cut a chunk of the potato that is about 2 in. and allow it to heal for a couple of days, before planting in a 2.5 gallon container.
 Keep soil moist, and fertilize with organic fertilizer as desired.
 Make sure to hill the plant, by creating a mound around the stalk as the plant grows to prevent the potato itself getting light.
 When the plant is yellow or dying, this is usually a sign that your potatoes are ready for harvest \[7\].

 **Other:** Some other plants that can be grown indoors include tomatoes, leafy greens, potatoes, radishes, and tomatoes \[3\].